NBISweden/AGAT/docs/gxf.md

 ### Discussion

-Then main differences between GTF and GFF formats are the 3rd and 9th colomn.
+The main differences between GTF and GFF formats are the 3rd and 9th colomn.
 The feature type value of the 3rd column in GTF is constrained by a list of few feature types (<10) while in GFF it is much more vast.
 It was not constrained until version 3 where it is now constrained to be either a term from the Sequence Ontology or an SO accession number ( 2278 possible terms ).

 The structure of the 9th column is slightly different between the two formats:
   * GTF2.2: **attribute_name “attribute_value”; attribute_name “attribute_value”;**
   * GFF3: **ID=cds00004;Parent=mRNA00001,mRNA00002;Name=edenprotein.4**

-Within that colum the mandatory attributes are differents.
+Within that column, the mandatory attributes are different.

 **Feature type limitation wihtin GTF**

-As the feature types of the 3rd column is limited by the GTF format, many groups/infrastrucutre use the 9th column to describe other features like tRNA, pseudogenes, etc. As example, ENSEMBL use the attribute **gene_biotype** to define if a **transcript** feature is coding or non-coding.
+As the feature types of the 3rd column is limited by the GTF format, many groups/infrastructure use the 9th column to describe other features like tRNA, pseudogenes, etc. As an example, ENSEMBL use the attribute **gene_biotype** to define if a **transcript** feature is coding or non-coding.

 ## Extra

-### Problem encountered due to lack of standardization
+### Problems encountered due to lack of standardization

 **Inconsistency in stop codon treatment in GTF tracks** (from https://genome.ucsc.edu/FAQ/FAQtracks.html):